 Photo credit: Wilsen Tish

-During my last group tour to the home of the mountain gorillas, we were driven past Rulindo at 5 a.m.
+I remember one 2019 trip to the home of the mountain gorillas vividly.
+We were driven past Rulindo at 5 a.m.
 Earlier in that chilly morning, my alarm woke me up after sleeping for only three hours.
-As the van meandered around Rulindo hills, I could barely keep my eyes open.
+As our vehicle meandered around Rulindo hills, I could barely keep my eyes open.
 My travel companions were snoring under their Masai coverlets.
 The same happened on our way back to Kigali in the evening.
-After a long day of strenuous hiking in the Virunga Massif, following a pre-Covid Friday night in Kigali, the entire group was once again in slumberland.
+After a whole day of strenuous hiking in the Virunga Massif, following an eventful, pre-Covid Friday night in Kigali, the entire group was once again in slumberland.
 This scenario pretty much sums up how tourists miss what Rulindo has in store.

 The good news is, things are gradually changing.
-Ikirenga Cultural Center, at a site known as Kirenge cya Ruganzu, is an emerging attraction.
-It is the reason some of us are finally sparing a minute to see what Rulindo has to offer.
+Ikirenga Cultural Center, built in a village known as Kirenge, is an oasis of information attracting history and culture enthusiasts.
+It is the reason a good number of travelers are finally paying attention to what Rulindo has to offer.
 There is so much more in the pipeline.
 This Northern Province district is set to emerge out of the coronavirus pandemic a more attractive destination.

-The implementation of the district’s 2018 - 2024 strategic development plan is fueled by its location and rich deposits of natural resources.
-In the mining sector, cassiterite and wolfram are extracted in different sectors, including Masoro, Murambi, Shyorongi and Rusiga.
+The implementation of the district’s 2018 - 2024 strategic development plan is fueled by its location, fertile soil and rich deposits of natural resources.
+In the mining sector, cassiterite and wolfram are extracted in Masoro, Murambi, Shyorongi and Rusiga areas.

-As a gateway to Rwanda’s most popular tourist attractions, Rulindo is positioning itself as a sojourning sanctuary.
-In partnership with other stakeholders in the tourism industry, the district is developing a cultural and community-based tourism model set to be a game changer.
+As a gateway to Rwanda’s tourism hotspots, Rulindo is positioning itself as a sojourners’ magnet.
+In partnership with other stakeholders in the tourism industry, the district is developing a unique cultural and community-based tourism development model.